chiaraco/HABiC/README.md

 ## Installation
 To install requirements, refer to the [`requirements.yml`](requirements.yml) file.

-If you use `conda`, then you can install an environment called `HABiCenv`.
+If you are using `conda`, you can install an environment called `HABiCenv`.
 First, clone this repository ([Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)) or download it ([Downloading a repository](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github)).

 Then, open an Anaconda prompt in the HABiC folder and run the following command :
 ```bash